dbmcclain/Astronomy/README.md

 **preca** and **prec-aa** both use the modern IAU GCRS to CIRS transforms.
 (GCRS = Geocentric Celestial Reference System, CIRS = Celestial Intermediate Reference System).
 GCRS corresponds to a catalog of star positions reported as J2000.0.
 CIRS refers to any other epoch, like the one you are using during an observing run.

 **preca** _RA-ang Dec-ang &optional to-epoch from-epoch => Ra-ang, Dec-ang
-- Does the precession using a cheap approximation to the most rigorous GCRS-CIRS transform.
+- Does the precession+nutation using a cheap approximation to the most rigorous GCRS-CIRS transform.
 This one comes from the authors who guided the new IAU system we use today.
 - Claims better than 1 arcsec accuracy for the next century.
 - _to-epoch_ defaults to `(CURRENT-EPOCH)`, _from-epoch_ defaults to `+J2000+`
 ```